Needlesslord/PaintWars_by_BrainDeadStudios/PaintWars/README.md

    + house (built with wood): to increase your max number of units
    + barracks (built with wood): to create warriors Warriors are used to attack the spawners and destroy them to win the game.
+You can also upgrade units and some buildings.

  - LEFT CLICK - select
  - RIGHT CLICK - select destination / attack